CruelKernel/samsung-exynos9820/README.md

 Flash boot.img with FK Manager.

+## Pin problem

+The problem is not in sources.
+It's due to os_patch_level mismatch with you current kernel (and/or twrp).
+CruelKernel uses common security patch date to be in sync with the official twrp and samsung firmwares.
+You can check the default os_patch_level in build.mkbootimg.* files.
+However, this date can be lower than other kernels use.
+When you flash a kernel with an earlier patch date on top of the previous one with a higher date, android activates rollback protection mechanism and you face the pin problem.
+It's impossible to use a "universal" os_patch_level because different users use different custom kernels and different firmwares.
+CruelKernel uses the common date by default in order to suite most of users.

+How can you solve the problem?
+4 ways:
+- You can restore your previous kernel and the pin problem will gone
+- You can do the full wipe during cruel kernel flashing
+- You can reboot to TWRP, navigate to data/system and delete 3 files those names starts with 'lock'.
+Reboot.
+Login, set a new pin.
+However, this method will not solve Samsung account activation problem
+- You can rebuild cruel kernel with os_patch_level that suites you.
+You need to know os_patch_level of your current level.
+If you use the default samsung kernel then you can check the date in "Software information" > "Android security patch level".
+  If you use a custom kernel then you need to extract the date from it's boot.img (nemesis kernel uses "2099-12").
+To extrat the date you can backup the kernel to obtain boot.img, and use, for example, [AIK from osm0sis](https://forum.xda-developers.com/showthread.php?t=2073775) to check the date of the image.
+After that you need to add the line os_patch_level="\<your date\>" to the main.yml cruel configuration and rebuild it.
+  See the next section if you want to rebuild the kernel.

 ## How to customize the kernel

 It's possible to customize the kernel and build it from the browser.